brisbanemakerspace/bms-wiki/policies/communityrules.md

 If you're a member wanting to bring a guest along, you must follow these rules:
 * No more than 2 people are allowed to accompany you as a guest.
 * Guests are not allowed to use yellow or red tools.
-* Guests under 18 are not allowed to use any tools.
+* Guests under 18 are not allowed to use any tools without direct supervision.
-* You and your guest(s) must be working on the same project - ie one project per active membership.
+* You and your guest(s) must be working on the same project - ie one project per membership.
 * Guests may be asked to leave if Brisbane Makerspace is at capacity, or if they cause a nuisance.
 * Guests are not permitted to work on commercial projects.
 All individuals working on commercial projects must have their own membership (but it's fine to bring a co-worker if they're just watching).